Translate:

 Following her husband’s passing at the age of 74, Kanao lived with her daughter.
 However, after her daughter passed away, she lived alone from the age of 94 to 100 for about six years.
 During this time, while receiving assistance from a caregiver, she led an independent, active, and cheerful daily life.

-Kanao was deeply religious and would pray whenever a family member became ill.
-While she didn’t follow a formal exercise routine, she kept herself active by frequently cleaning and tidying up the house.
-Her family described her as a cheerful, strong-willed woman who speaks her mind and never dwells on things.
-Known for her bright and lively personality, she often entertained others with singing and dancing at gatherings.
+Kanao was deeply religious and often prayed whenever a family member became ill.
+Although she did not follow a formal exercise routine, she remained physically active through daily household chores, particularly cleaning and tidying.
+Her family described her as cheerful, strong-willed, and optimistic.
+Known for speaking her mind and rarely dwelling on difficulties, she was also fond of singing and dancing and often entertained those around her with her lively personality.

 RECOGNITION